philtrade/Ddip/README.md

-# Interactive Distributed-Data-Parallel in FastAI Jupyter Notebooks
+# Interactive PyTorch DDP Training in FastAI Jupyter Notebooks

 `ddipp` ("D dip") is a little iPython extension of line and cell magics to bring together `fastai` lesson notebooks [[1]](#course_v3) and PyTorch's Distributed Data Parallel [[2]](#pytorchddp).
 It uses `ipyparallel` [[3]](#ipp) to manage the DDP process group.